 Clinical counseling is also provided in the school setting.
 If you are a school counselor please contact our offices to request services, or for further information.

 Services can be paid for with private insurance, Medicaid or through a sliding fee scale based on income and family size.
-To make an appointment, call the following numbers:

 We coordinate with the North Carolina Volunteer Organizations Active in Disaster (North Carolina VOAD), local Long Term Recovery Groups (LTRG), North Carolina Emergency Management (NCEM) and Federal Emergency Management Agency (FEMA) to address client unmet needs following disasters.
 Services are currently focused on assisting Hurricane Matthew survivors.